 A case workflow is unique because the actual progression of steps isn’t known at the onset of the problem.
 Those steps can change along the way, or you might even reach one step before realizing you need to return to an earlier one.

 To better illustrate this, let’s look at a hypothetical example of two employees who can’t access the internet.

 One employee might need their laptop settings reconfigured.
 By contrast, the other employee might have their laptop configured correctly already, and even so, still can’t access the internet.

 Perhaps the data security department will need to get involved, since the problem appears to be unrelated to the laptop’s settings.
 At any rate, case workflows are used for items where the correct path isn’t known from the very beginning and is instead, determined along the way.

 Of the three types of workflows mentioned in this article, process workflows are what most people tend to be familiar with.
 Process workflows are used to depict repetitive, predictable tasks.

 So, for instance, a process workflow might illustrate how vendor invoices get paid, how website content gets created, or how vacation time gets approved.
 Within a process workflow diagram, the following things are clearly delineated:

-These are the main types of workflows, and as you can see, the type you’ll want to use will depend on what you’re trying to depict.
+These are the main types of workflows.
+As you can see, the type you’ll want to use will depend on what you’re trying to depict.